sanders41/cargo-deb-runner/README.md

 ### Creating the `deb` package

-To build the `deb` package run the docker image from withing the root directory of the Rust project, mounting the directory as a volume.
+To build the `deb` package run the docker image from within the root directory of the Rust project, mounting the directory as a volume.
 This will create the `deb` package in the `target/debian` directory.